What is the Lacey Act?

 For more information, see the template.

-- Civil penalties: Unintentional violations can result in fines
+- Civil penalties: Unintentional violations may result in civil fines.

 Beyond the direct legal implications, companies found in violation of the act may suffer significant reputational damage.